-Gregory’s research interests in theoretical philosophy and computer science center on reasoning under conditions of uncertainty, with a focus on the foundations of probability, statistics, and machine learning.
+Gregory’s research interests concern probability and statistics, with a focus on imprecise probability theory, applied Bayesian statistics, and machine learning.

 Prof. Gregory Wheeler on the Future of AI.